-Join Taz Tally for an in-depth discussion in this video Setting up your Curves workspace, part of Exploring Photoshop: Mastering Curves.
+Join Taz Tally for an in-depth discussion in this video Setting up your Curves workspace, part of Advanced Photoshop: Curves.

 - Here, let's discuss how to set up Photoshop's work space so that you can maximize its ease of use, access to tools and just have the tools up that you're wanting to use when you're working in curves.
 So, what's the first thing we wanna do.
 Well, first decision you wanna make is whether you wanna have floating documents or not.
 In Photoshop CC, you have the ability to take a document and add it to the dock or what we call docking it.
 What that does, it keeps the image in the same place.
 Notice what happens here.
 If I have lots of these panels open, the image goes behind, which I don't particularly like.